Vegan food in Greece? Vegetarian food in Greece? Both are far easier to find than you might imagine.

 Skordalia is more of a condiment or sauce than a main dish.
 However, it is worth mentioning here as it is incredibly tasty and easily becomes a nice addition to a light lunch in Greece.

 Potatoes are pureed and then mixed with crushed garlic, olive oil, and white wine vinegar to form skordalia.
 This thick and tasty sauce is then enjoyed over homemade bread or sourdough.

 Briam are Greek oven-baked vegetables that are seasoned and cooked to perfection.
-You can easily enjoy a plate of briam for one person and enjoy it as a main, or order it for the table as a side dish.
+You can easily enjoy a plate of briam for one person and enjoy it as a main, or order it for the table at Athens restaurants as a side dish.